The drive to repeal San Antonio's recently passed LGBT non-discrimination ordinance has failed.

 “We did not collect the 61,045 signatures that we needed,” Ripley said.

-Those signatures would've represented 10 percent of eligible city voters, the quota required to force a referendum.
+Those 60,000 signatures represent 10 percent of eligible city voters, quota required to force a referendum.

 “The next step is 2015 and the city elections,” Ripley said.
 “We will go to the 2015 election and find council representatives who will vote according to the will of the people.”

-City Attorney Michael Bernard said if there are any legal challenges, the city will defend the updated ordinance.
+City Attorney Michael Bernard said the city will continue to defend the ordinance.